ahicox/remedy-rest-api/README.md

   optional. if not set, we just return everything up to the limit set on the server.
 Otherwise we only return this many rows.
 Again, really this is for building paginated displays.

 * **sort**
   [the documentation from BMC](https://docs.bmc.com/docs/ars1805/entry-formname-804716411.html#id-/entry/{formName}-GETmultipleentries) is hilariously sparse on this topic.
 As far as I can tell, you can at least specify ascending ("asc") and descending ("desc") by appending that with a dot to the field name.
 Yeah I don't even know.
 If you specify it, I'll send it to the server.
 You may or may not get back what you're expecting.
 Who knows.
-BMC doesn't write documentation, they just employ boatloads of salesfolk apparently.
+BMC does documentation the way my kids do the dishes y'know?

 * **fetchAttachments**
   optional, if not specified defaults to false.
 If true, AND you have specified at least one attachment field on **fields**, the function will fetch the binary data for each attachment and return it inline with results (see below)